sbenf999/Stock-Monitoring-Assistant/README.md

 ## Contributing

 - Contributions are always welcome!
-- See `contributing.md` for ways to get started.
+- See `contributing.md` for ways to get started
-  - Please adhere to this project's `code of conduct`.
+  - Please adhere to this project's `code of conduct`

 > [!WARNING]
 As this project is the source for a Non-Examination Assessment (NEA), unless otherwise stated, no pull requests or contributions will be accepted.
+For everything else, please follow the GPL v3 license accordingly

 ## Used By